theroyalwhee0/tricycle/README.md

 # TricycleJS Azure Functions Framework

 ## Description
 TricycleJS is a library to simplify working with Azure Functions in Typescript.
-It is modeled after [KoaJS](https://koajs.com/) when possible.

 TricycleJS is currently in Alpha and it's API is unstable.
 Please don't use it for anything important.

 Features
 - Middlware: Strongly typed middleware
-- Endpoint: Type Specialization for Response Body, Headers, and Status
+- Endpoint: Type Specialization for Request & Response Body, Params, Headers, and Status
+- Timers: Timers can share middleware with Endpoints
-- API: API modeled after the KoaJS API
+- API: The API modeled after the [KoaJS](https://koajs.com/) API
 - Azure Functions: Access to underlying Azure Functions primatives